The world’s smallest natural harbor used to be even smaller

 Like a saltwater geyser

 With its famous Spouting Horn, it now has what may be the closest thing Oregon has to a geyser.
 (The real geyser in Lakeview, “Old Perpetual,” stopped spouting in 2009.)
+(Editor's Note #3: As of 2016, Old Perpetual is spouting again.)
 The Spouting Horn is a two-foot-wide underwater cave that channels incoming breakers straight up and sometimes, in especially heavy surf, can soak the sidewalk on Highway 101.
-(And it’s for that very reason that the developers of the town once came within a cat’s whisker of having the horn filled in with cement — a move that would surely have gone down in history as one of the dumbest moves in the history of tourism.)

 Oldest privately owned aquarium